 The Institute for Academic Studies provides a foundation for university-level English.
-Students receive an introduction to academic content-based language and experience life and culture at a U.S. university.
-Weekly guest lectures from Penn professors offer students a unique university experience.
+Students receive an introduction to academic subjects in English and experience life and culture at a U.S. university.
+Guest lectures from Penn professors offer students a unique university experience.

 |Guest Lecture|| |